curityio/devops-dashboard-example/README.md

 # Devops Dashboard Example

-A fast demo setup of the DevOps dashboard for the Curity Identity Server
+A fast demo setup of the DevOps dashboard for the Curity Identity Server.

 ## Prerequisites